The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 Like Thomas Hobbes, John Locke based his political theory upon a ‘state of nature’.
 According to this account, man emerges from a pre-societal condition into society through a ‘social contract’, which rescinds some or all of man’s rights in exchange for the security of society.
 Although both are typically juxtaposed owing to their differences concerning man’s nature – Hobbes is famous for his pessimism – their differences are nevertheless only one of degree, rather than substance.

-Patrick Deneen points out in Why Liberalism Failed that “Hobbes and Locke both—for all their differences—begin by conceiving natural humans not as parts of wholes but as wholes apart.
+Patrick Deneen points out in Why Liberalism Failed that “Hobbes and Locke both — for all their differences — begin by conceiving natural humans not as parts of wholes but as wholes apart.
 We are by nature ‘free and independent’, naturally ungoverned and even nonrelational”.

 The consequence of this individualistic anthropology is that the state is a necessary evil – ancillary to the human individual’s existence, consent, and rationality.
 Despite his belief in monarchy, Hobbes would agree with Locke that “it is individuals, free and equal by nature, [who] bring into existence a… state [through consent]”.